samhornstein/Buyers_Handbook/README.md

 - [ ] Create contact form
 - [ ] Write content for homepage
 - [ ] add plots of review info
+- [ ] add user input or argparse to python utilities